AbimaelGP/MolGC/README.md

 ## 1)Prepare your files

-Ensure to add a folder named "Molecules" inside the main folder.
+Ensure to have a folder named "Molecules" inside the main folder.

 Example: C:\Users\Assigned User\Desktop\Mainfolder\Molecules